Dr Nora Siklodi

 Biography

-I completed my PhD at Royal Holloway, University of London, in 2015.
+Previously, I was a Visiting Research Fellow at the Norwegian University of Science and Technology (2019-22), where I participated in the Democracy and Citizenship in Education group and the 2022 International Citizenship and Civic Education project.
+I completed my PhD at Royal Holloway, University of London (2015).
 My doctoral thesis explored how EU free movement shapes young people's perceptions of citizenship, identity, and political participation.
 This research culminated in my monograph The Politics of Mobile Citizenship in Europe published by Palgrave in 2020.
-I was a Visiting Research Fellow at the Norwegian University of Science and Technology (2019-22), where I participated in the Democracy and Citizenship in Education group and the 2022 International Citizenship and Civic Education project.

 Research interests

-1) As part of the Reading Through project (2022–), alongside Dr Seoyoung Choi (Yonsei University, South Korea) and Dr Olivia Rutazibwa (LSE, UK), we seek to challenge and unlearn disciplinary mastery, Western-centrism, and patriarchy.
+I am currently collaborating with external colleagues on two related projects.
+As part of Reading Through project (2022–), alongside Dr Seoyoung Choi (Yonsei University, South Korea) and Dr Olivia Rutazibwa (LSE, UK), we seek to challenge and unlearn disciplinary mastery, Western-centrism, and patriarchy applying a feminist and decolonial lens to political science.
+With Professor Nicholas Allen (Royal Holloway, UK) and Dr Kenny Ie (University of British Columbia, Canada), we examine the interplay of gender and representation in political excutives (2021–).

-I actively contribute to the wider academic community:
+I also actively contribute to the wider academic community and currently serve on the following:

-1) Lead Editor of Political Studies Review (PSR) - one of the flagshop journals of the Political Studies Association (PSA)
+1) Co-Editor of Political Studies Review (PSR) - one of the flagship journals of the Political Studies Association (PSA)

 2) Chair of European Consortium for Political Research (ECPR) Standing Group on Citizenship